ahmedkaludi/accelerated-mobile-pages/readme.txt

 * Fixed: Debug warning : Undefined index element #3958
 * Fixed: MGID Ads are not loading when the Flexible AMP widget option is enabled in the AMP  #3864
 * Fixed: The Close bar is not appearing menu check in mobile iPhone #3964

-= 1.0.1 (14th December 2019) =
-* Fixed: Telegram as social profile #3754
-* Fixed: Give default styling for <small> tag. #3879
-* Fixed: When pagination is enabled in Category Module,translation option should be given in Advanced. #3847
-* Fixed: An issue with Code module in AMP page puilder. #3833
-* Fixed: Getting an error while validating page when using Disqus comments #3871
-* Fixed: Content is updated programatically on /amp/ page view, bad revision is created #3822
-* Fixed: Custom Post types and taxonomies option should be only visible when Archives is enabled #3903
-* Fixed: After reloading 'Select Categories to Hide AMP', it shows empty #3898
-* Fixed: In exclude Categories option the "No items of this type were found." message is displaying #3900
-* Fixed: Cannot use a scalar value as an array #3823
-* Fixed: Debug warnings. #3932
-* Fixed: Google Tag manager not firing properly #3826

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)